Si quisiera consultar a uno de nuestros abogadoas para mas información Contáctenos

 Dental practices are complex transactions that intersect multiple areas of law.
 Selling or buying a dental practice is not as straightforward as many think (including attorneys).
 These transitions often feature aspects not found in the sale of businesses in other industries.
-Surrounding yourself with the right mix of knowledge and experience can be the critical difference in a successful practice transition.
+Surrounding yourself with the right mix of knowledge and experience can be critical for a successful practice transition.

 Dental Practice Purchase Agreement

 It should be noted that not all purchase agreements are equal.
-Often agreement authors borrow purchase agreements or provisions from other fields of law.
+Agreement authors often borrow purchase agreements or provisions from other fields of law.
 While these purchase agreements are a good starting point, they are usually ill-fitted to address the unique considerations of a dental practice acquisition.

 McGregor & Oblad PLLC starts with a comprehensive dental practice purchase agreement specifically originated to fit the needs of the dental practice acquisition.
 We start with this roadmap and shape it to comport to the unique needs of each individual dental practice acquisition.

 Selling a Dental Practice